IMPORTANT DATES:

 Do I need an appointment to drop off?

 An appointment is not required to drop-off.
-Simply drop by the most convenient office (St. Peters, O’Fallon, or Wentzville) and they’ll take your drop-off.
+Simply drop by the most convenient office (St. Peters or O’Fallon) and they’ll take your drop-off.

 How do extensions work?